 Map of Where to Stay in Canada

 Toronto is the largest city in Canada and is often the main gateway into the country!
 This eclectic melting pot is a great place to discover the country’s vibrant culinary scene and multicultural attractions.
-Toronto is one of the most visited cities in the world, with something to offer everyone.
+Toronto is one of the most visited cities in the world, with something to offer everyone (there are a ton of great places to go).

 The Downtown area, in particular, is world-famous for the CN Tower and gorgeous skyline!
 If you want to head out into nature, Toronto has some excellent parks on offer as well as boat rides along Lake Ontario.